-When a subscriber connects to the TOE using EST basic authentication, it passes the subscriber name and password to the TOE.
-The TOE then computes the check value for the presented password and compares it to the value in the database for the supplied subscriber name.
-If the values match, the subscriber name used matches one of the fields below, the profile allows EST, the username and password haven't already been used to obtain a certificate, and all other profile compliance checks pass, a certificate will be issued to the entity automatically.
-The subscriber name used to authenticate is compared to the following values in the certificate request submitted:
+When an EST client connects to the TOE using EST basic authentication, it passes the username and password to the TOE.
+The TOE then computes the check value for the presented password and Page 111 Security Target for Common Criteria Evaluation, CertAgent/Dhuma, compares it to the value in the database for the supplied username.
+If the password check values match, the TOE will automatically issue a certificate if the EST request meets one of the local CA policies described here: